Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Your character will remain angled until you complete the current level, load an interim save, get on another ladder or ride your horse.
 Not being able to use a horse is an especially big drawback in some run categories since this will slow down your navigation a lot.

-Angled glitch does not fully obsolete infinite jumping for general navigation purposes - for instance, you might want to jump up a steep cliff or over a large river in some level while angled.
+Angled glitch does not fully obsolete infinite jumping for general navigation purposes - for instance, you might still want to jump up a steep cliff or over a large river in some level while angled.
 Being angled can make infinite jumping somewhat wonky, though, with certain characters like Yukimura Sanada becoming nearly unusable since their forward movement propels them heavily downwards.

-As a side note, Agility has a negative synergy with angled glitch, making it slightly harder for your character to breach walls.
+As a side note, Agility has a negative synergy with angled glitch.
+The faster animation speed makes it slightly harder for your character to breach walls.

 This glitch DOES work in the original Warriors Orochi 3, where it comes in frequent use due to the lack of infinite jumping options.